bakpakin/Fennel/from-clojure.md

 from namespaces in Clojure which have some map-like properties but are not really data structures in the same way.

+Clojure makes you replace the dashes in namespace names with underscores in filenames; Fennel lets you name the files consistently with the modules they contain.

 In Clojure, vars are public by default.
 In Fennel, all definitions are local to the file, but including a local in a table that is placed at the end of the file will cause it to be exported so other code can use it.
-This makes it easy to look in one place to see a list of everything that a module exports.
+This makes it easy to look in one place to see a list of everything that a module exports rather than having to read thru the entire file.

 ```clojure
 ;; clojure